 Effective whistleblowing mechanisms to mitigate bribery and corruption issues are a key feature in our commitment to a high level of integrity and ethics.
 As part of our Whistleblower Policy, we have established a third-party confidential hotline, Report It.
-This hotline enables you and external parties, including our suppliers and vendors, to confidentially, and anonymously if preferred, report any suspected violation(s) of our various codes of conduct, any activity that may adversely affect the Firm's business or reputation, any ESG-related concerns or violations, or any other inappropriate conduct.
+This hotline enables you and external parties, including our suppliers and vendors, to confidentially, and anonymously if preferred, report (i) any questionable accounting, internal accounting controls or auditing matters; (ii) non-compliance with applicable legal or regulatory requirements or this Code or any suspected violation(s) of our various codes of conduct; (iii) any activity that may adversely affect the Firm's business or reputation; (iv) any ESG-related concerns or violations; (v) retaliation against employees and other persons who make-in good faith, allegations of (a) questionable accounting, internal accounting controls or auditing matters or (b) non-compliance with applicable legal or regulatory requirements or this Code.